 Unique requirements for Online AGM via OVAM – Additional disclaimers to be mentioned in the notice – (Timestamp – 31:15 to 34:43)

 Selection of Vendor for OVAM

-ZOOM or Microsoft Teams are 2 best cost effective technology for Housing Society AGM.
+ZOOM or Microsoft Teams are the 2 best cost-effective technology for Housing Society AGM.